 While dogs are allowed in the campsites, picnic areas, and on paved roads, they are not permitted on any trails (similar to a National Park).

 - This park is “Crumb Free” meaning that when you are finished with your meal, please make sure to clean up any food including crumbs after you.
 Crumbs attract Steller’s Jay birds that are known for eating other bird eggs like the Marbled Murrelet that are endangered.

 - To protect wildlife, drones are not allowed at the Big Basin State National Park.

-The Skyline-to-the-Sea trail is around 30 miles long and most people hike it in 3 days while staying at Waterman Gap Camp, Jay Camp and ending at the Waddell Beach.
+The Skyline-to-the-Sea trail is around 30 miles long and most people hike it in 3 days while staying at Waterman Gap Camp, Jay Camp, and ending at Waddell Beach.

 Due to time limitations and work we could only spare 2 days to do this trail over a weekend which meant covering around 15 miles each day.
 Although the trail mostly goes downhill, it is still quite a lot of distance to cover over a course of two days.

 Saratoga Gap To Watermap Gap (6 miles)

 We started our hike at the Saratoga Gap entrance at around 8 am.
 The first portion of the Skyline-to-the-Sea trail goes from Saratoga Gap trailhead to Watermap Gap campsite and is around 6 miles long.

 This section follows through a pretty “standard” forest near a major highway so you’re hearing a lot of traffic noise and not seeing anything too exciting.